Nelson Granados, PhD

 FOX 6 in San Diego and on the FOX 11 Morning News and Good Day L.A. at KTTV in Los Angeles.
 As a news producer, de los Santos covered Hurricane Katrina,

 in the Handbook of Media Effects and Psychology.
 At Pepperdine, de los Santos teaches in the areas of journalism, media, and research

-methods and leads the broadcast cocurricular program.
+methods and leads the television news co-curricular program.

-Academic Director for Sport Administration
+Academic Director for Sport Administration, Seaver College Communication Division

-Alicia Jessop is an assistant professor at Pepperdine University, where she teaches
+Associate Professor at Pepperdine University, where she teaches Sport Law, Sport Sponsorship

 at Pepperdine University after spending four years as a member of the faculty at the